 At Princeton Radiation Oncology Center, all of our dosimetrists are certified by the Medical Dosimetry Certification Board.
 The medical dosimetrist uses guidelines given by the radiation oncologist for the dose to be delivered.
 The goal of the dosimetrist’s work is to design a combination of fields that adequately treats the area of disease while avoiding areas of sensitive normal tissue.
 Additional responsibilities include calculating radiation dose delivered to the tumor and normal structures and assisting the medical physicist in quality assurance.

 Front Desk – Up front and central to your care and patient experience.

-Typically your first contact at PRO, the front desk staff will also direct calls and greet you and your loved ones each day when you come in for treatment.
+Typically your first contact at Princeton Radiation Oncology, the front desk staff will also direct calls and greet you and your loved ones each day when you come in for treatment.
 They’ll coordinate the exchange of records, collect information for evaluating your individual case, schedule consultations and work with insurance companies to ensure records are processed timely.

 To contact Princeton Radiation Oncology, or to schedule a visit, call 609-655-5755.
 You can also contact us using our easy online form.